kubedl-io/website/content/docs/recipes/code-sync.md

 toc: true
 ---

-KubeDL supports running jobs with downloading custom code on demand.
+KubeDL supports syncing files from remote on container launch.
 User can modify the code, reference the code repository and run the jobs without re-building the image every time to include the modified code.

 Currently, only support downloading from github.
 The implementation is pluggable and can easily support other distributed filesystem like HDFS.